-The College of Engineering believes it is academically essential to know and monitor the aggregate academic load of all degree students and to guard against situations that adversely affect the overall student performance.
+The Opus College of Engineering believes it is academically essential to know and monitor the aggregate academic load of all degree students and to guard against situations that adversely affect the overall student performance.

-The college will permit simultaneous registration providing:
+The college permits simultaneous registration providing:

 - an equivalent course is not available at Marquette, and

-Student action outside of these policy guidelines may jeopardize transfer credit allowance.
+Students' action outside of these policy guidelines may jeopardize transfer credit allowance.